lateminer/bitcoinj/README.md

 Happy hacking ;)

+**don't forget that last command where you send the money to address.. it will be forwarded to**

+**BTaLLZ7mc5yXBdsyKXmP8KGxNVoWKybaHX so change accordingly.. or leave**

 Donations: BTaLLZ7mc5yXBdsyKXmP8KGxNVoWKybaHX

 Note that this example app *does not use checkpointing*, so the initial chain sync will be pretty slow.
 You can make an app that starts up and does the initial sync much faster by including a checkpoints file; see the documentation for